Subject area: Islamic Studies and Middle Eastern Studies

 Classes will take place within the University’s Central Area.
 You will have full access to the University’s computer facilities and libraries, which contain specialist resources and a collection of Islamic manuscripts.

-In Year 3 you will have the option of an Erasmus exchange at one of two English-language universities, Boğaziçi or Bilgi, in Istanbul.
+In Year 3 you will normally have the option of an Erasmus+ exchange at one of two English-language universities, Boğaziçi or Bilgi, in Istanbul (although please note that this depends on advice from the Foreign and Commonwealth Office).

 How will I learn?